alkhali7/AVL-Tree-Based-Machine-Learning-Application/README.md

 ## Key Features

-Efficient Data Handling: AVL tree ensures optimal data management with logarithmic operation time.
+-Efficient Data Handling: AVL tree ensures optimal data management with logarithmic operation time.

-Fairness and Precision: The system leverages past data for unbiased decision-making in application reviews.
+-Fairness and Precision: The system leverages past data for unbiased decision-making in application reviews.

-Automated and Streamlined Process: Facilitates a faster, more efficient, and bias-free review process.
+-Automated and Streamlined Process: Facilitates a faster, more efficient, and bias-free review process.

 ## Technologies Used